 It all seems to have started, like so much in the world of food, at Chez Panisse.
 Back in 2006, the Berkeley restaurant developed its own elegant dinnerware collection with a then little-known, Sausalito-based pottery studio called Heath Ceramics (Noma, in Copenhagen, commissioned work from a small Danish studio the very same year).
 Ever since, chefs have slowly been gravitating toward handmade alternatives to the glossy white porcelain that dominated restaurant tables for decades.

-The movement hit New York City in earnest in 2012, when the Nomad and Eleven Madison Park both commissioned stunning tableware sets from the Union City, Jersey–based ceramicist Jono Pandolfi.
+The movement hit New York City in earnest in 2012, when the now-shuttered NoMad Hotel and Eleven Madison Park both commissioned stunning tableware sets from the Union City, Jersey–based ceramicist Jono Pandolfi.
 Now, that earthy, artisan look seems to be everywhere, with restaurants from Contra to Atera, Gramercy Tavern, Lilia and many others working with local potters on their dishware.

 For anyone who has spent time in the presence of handmade pottery, it isn’t hard to understand why.
 “Every time Wynne drops off an order, you just want to stare at it and caress it forever,” Ruiz told me.
 “There’s this sense of quality and true beauty.”
 Local ceramics function as a visual extension of a farm-to-table ethos, and stoneware’s rustic mien fits with today’s more naturalistic approaches to plating.
 There’s even an Instagram angle to it all: Those darker, matte surfaces tend to be more flattering in photographs than glossy white ones.